pcbje/maltego-importer/README.md

 Maltego and Casefile supports copying and pasting of GraphML.
 The aim of this project to ease the task of generating valid GraphML with Maltego's special needs from various dataformats.

-Download maltego-importer.jar if you don't want to build the source yourself.
+Download the file maltego-importer.jar if you don't want to build the source yourself.

 #### Input format: Header based CSV